xubylele/base64-converter/README.md

-# Base64 converter
+# Base64 Studio

-**Base64 converter** is a Visual Studio Code extension that allows you to quickly and securely convert Base64 strings into files and vice versa.
+**Base64 Studio** is a Visual Studio Code extension that allows you to quickly and securely convert Base64 strings into files and vice versa.
 With this extension, you can easily convert Base64 strings to popular file formats such as `pdf`, `txt`, `png`, `jpg`, `docx`, and more.
 The extension provides a new graphical interface that simplifies the conversion process and ensures that your data remains secure.

 ## Donations